NERSC/buildtest-nersc/README.md

 `target branch` should be `devel` and define a unique variable used to distinguish scheduled jobs.
 Next, create a job in `.gitlab-ci.yml` that references the scheduled job based on the variable name.

-The `validate_tests` gitlab job is responsible for validating buildspecs, please review this job when contributing tests.
-The buildspec must pass validation in order for buildtest to build and run the test.

 ### Runner settings

 The runner on Cori is generally run on the hostname `cori01` by the user [e4s](https://iris.nersc.gov/user/93315/info).
 The runner can be started using the following command